Square Enix Shareholder Question the Company’s Relationship with Sweet Baby Inc.

 Things got heated when Sweet Baby Inc. tried to shut down this group that was criticizing them.
 This made even more people angry and curious about what the company was doing.

-To make matters worse, an old video of Sweet Baby Inc.’s boss, Kim Belair, came forward.
-In the video which was from the Game Developers Conference in 2019, she said some pretty controversial things:
+To make matters worse, an old video of Sweet Baby Inc.’s boss, Kim Belair, made forward.
+In the video which was from the Game Developers Conference in 2019, she said some pretty controversial things like:

-- She advocated for pushing white male players to experience stories through different perspectives, even if they initially resist.
+• She advocated for pushing white male players to experience stories through different perspectives, even if they initially resisted.

 Yikes!
 That didn’t go over well with many gamers.